Tuesday, 30 November 2021

 Farmer Ramani cultivates turmeric with water obtained from her Agro Well

-Plans of Deputy Project Director’s Office of the Climate Smart Irrigated Agriculture Project (CSIAP) in Uva Province are underway to rehabilitate dilapidated 32 Agro Wells under the first phase to enable farmers to cultivate
+The Deputy Project Director’s Office of the Climate Smart Irrigated Agriculture Project (CSIAP) for Uva Province is moving forward with plans to rehabilitate 32 dilapidated Agro Wells in Monaragala district under the first phase of the initiative.
+This project aims to enable farmers to cultivate other field crops, fruits, vegetables, and plantation crops throughout the year in the Buttala, Wellawaya, and Thelulla Agrarian Service Center areas.

 Monday, 29 November 2021